zaphosting/docs/docs/redm-locale.md

-## Step 3 - Adjust the content of the server configuration file
+### Adjust the content of the server configuration file

 Once the configuration file has been opened and you have taken care of the locale/language code, the configuration can now be done.
 First you have to check if the **sets locale** command already exists.
 If not, the input for it looks like this: